Apply for an initial H-1B

 - Credential evaluation, if you got your degree outside the U.S.

-Recommended evaluation companies include: Evaluation Service, Inc.; World Education Services (WES); Educational Credential Evaluators (ECE); One Earth International Credential Evaluators
+Recommended evaluation companies include: Educational Perspectives (office located in Chicago) Evaluation Service, Inc.; World Education Services (WES); Educational Credential Evaluators (ECE); One Earth International Credential Evaluators

 If you once hald a J-1 visa: